williamahartman/hass-movie-times/README.md

 # Movie Times for Home Assistant
 This project defines a sensor that puts movie times in its attributes.
 I mostly just use this because I like seeing this kind of info on a dashboard I keep around, but who knows, maybe you could use it for some kind of funky automation or something...

 Unfortunately, I couldn't find any legit APIs for movie times that weren't way too expensive for this sort of thing, and I'm not super convinced those APIs would have accurate data for the smaller theaters I tend to go to.
 So I had to fall back on scraping the websites, and only implemented the theaters I care about.

+#### Update February 2023
-Eventually, I noticed that Fandango has an undocumented API that wasn't too tricky to figure out, so now this integration can now handle any theater on there.
-Of course, this is an official API, so this could fall apart at any time.
+Eventually, I noticed that Fandango has an undocumented API that wasn't too tricky to figure out, so now this integration can handle any theater on there.
+Of course, this is an unofficial API, so it could fall apart at any time.

+#### Update September 2023
+The Somerville and Capitol theaters have switched to [this ticketing service](https://veezi.com/en-us), so I've added support for it (it was even [documented!](https://api.us.veezi.com/Help/Introduction)).

+Interestingly, the new platforms exposes how many tickets were sold, so there's a new `percent_full` value for each showtime on the sensors for these theaters.
+This doesn't seem 100% accurate — I've seen showtimes with more tickets sold than seats.
+Also, the sensor only scans hourly, so it may not reflect recent ticket sales, especially shortly before a showtime when lots of people are buying tickets at the theater.
+In general, this might be useful, but it probably isn't totally reliable.

+I've kept the hard coded `scraper` options for these theaters so you don't have to dig around and find the tokens you need.
+It's possible this could become another generic option, but I don't think the necessary tokens would be get-able most other theaters using this service.
+I could possibly make it generic by scraping [these pages](https://ticketing.useast.veezi.com/sessions/47hkrx909r6ew1rvdr79yr16cr), but some info is missing on them (theater number, seats sold) and the JSON from the API is way easier to deal with.
+If more theaters move to this service, I might take another look opening it up beyond Somerville and The Capitol.

 ## Installation
 Throw the files in `custom_components` or point HACS at this repo.

-For the config file, put in something like this:
+For the config, put in something like this:
 ```
 sensor:
   - platform: movie_times